What is the H-1B Visa Lottery?

 Help with H-1B Visa Lottery

-If you need help with U.S. green cards or H-1B Visa lottery, you can contact one of our quality immigration attorneys for assistance.
-UpCounsel accepts only the top 5 percent of lawyers to its site.
+If you need help with U.S. green cards or the H-1B Visa lottery, you can post a job on UpCounsel to get help from an immigration attorney.
+UpCounsel accepts only the top 5 percent of lawyers on its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.